 Abigail is an alumna of Menlo College in Atherton, CA where she received her Bachelor of Arts degree in Psychology and Humanities.
 After this, she returned to her lifelong home of Portland, Oregon where earned her Masters of Arts in Teaching from the University of Portland.
 Abigail began her career as a Language Arts Teacher before moving into the field of Prevention, where she has remained for the last 7 years, earning her Certified Prevention Specialist (CPS) license along the way.
 Abby is very involved in her field, as the former Chair of the Oregon Coalition of Prevention Professionals (OCPP) for 3 years and more recently, as the current Co-Chair and one of the founders of the Oregon Public Health Association – Addiction Prevention Section (OPHA-APS).

-Rachel grew up in SW Portland as person always extremely involved in social justice and human rights activism.
-She pursued her Bachelor’s degree in Political Science and Spanish at the University of British Columbia in Vancouver, B.C., Canada, specializing in immigration politics within and between the Americas.
-In her free time, Rachel trains as a nationally competitive powerlifter, blogs about vegan sports nutrition, and is heavily involved in LGBTQ2SIA+ activism.
+Rachel grew up in Portland as person always extremely involved in social justice and human rights activism.
+She pursued her Bachelor’s degree in Political Science and Spanish at the University of British Columbia in Canada.
+In her free time, Rachel trains as a nationally competitive powerlifter and fosters rescue dogs.